dw1227/bhatti_lollipop_T_8132024/README.md

-# Bhatti Line Plot T Grant 2024
+# Bhatti Lollipop Plot Violin plot 2024

-This project aims to generate a line plot showing gestational ages at sampling for a list of patients.
+- Generate a lollipop plot showing gestational ages at sampling for a list of patients grouped by an outcome (preterm birth)
+- Generate a violin plot comparing the distribution of  gestational ages at sampling between the groups.

 **Author:** Gaurav Bhatti